luminaryFlowers/luminaryflowers/README.md

 i'm a compsci student in vancouver with an interest in game and web dev and a distaste for capitalization!

 - 🐢 pronouns: he/they
-- 🌱 currently learning c++ and typescript (w/ nextjs)!
+- 🌱 currently polishing my c++ skills and looking for work!
-- 🔭 currently working on a lot of school work lol. and some other stuff in the background! vast error related, and ffxiv related :]
+- 🔭 currently working on a fire emblem engage "pick my unit" tool website >:]

 check out <a href="https://lumens.live/">my website</a>!!!